 Now, who doesn’t love a good boy?
 It almost doesn’t matter who you are, whether or not you love dogs (but how could you not?!), you just cannot escape the warmth a good dog story.
 After all, it is a truth universally acknowledged that these gorgeous balls of fur have the power to melt even the hardest of hearts.
-Yeah, even if it is a CGI animated big and furry St. Bernard–Scotch Collie mix.
+Yeah, even if it is a CGI-animated big and furry St. Bernard–Scotch Collie mix.

 Chris Sanders’ ‘The Call of the Wild‘ brings to us a heartwarming take on a beloved classic that follows the bittersweet tale of a lost dog and his journey to find his place in the world.
-If you’re wondering what inspired the film, and the true story behind it (yeah, there is one), we’re here with answers.
+If you’re wondering what inspired the film and the true story behind it (yeah, there is one), we’re here with answers.
 Here’s everything you need to need to know.

 Sanders’ ‘The Call of the Wild’ is an adaptation of Jack London’s 1903 classic of the same name that introduced the world to Buck for the first time.
 Yeah, the big dog continues to rule hearts even over a century later.
 In fact, London’s The Call of the Wild has been a favourite for filmmakers from almost as long as films have existed.

 It was adapted for the screen for the first time in 1923 as a silent film.
 The story was then made into a 1935 talkie that starred Clark Gable, “the King of Hollywood” as Thornton.
 The last adaptation before Sanders’ was the 1997 one that starred Rutger Hauer.
-Its screenplay, written by Graham Ludlow, was widely hailed by critics as the most faithful adaptation to London’s classic.
+Its screenplay, written by Graham Ludlow, was widely hailed by critics as the most faithful adaptation of London’s classic.

 Sander’s 2020 adaptation brings a modern twist to the tale, visually, as it is the first ever to mix live-action with animation, and features a CGI animated Buck.
 While this obviously didn’t sit too well with several viewers, there is no denying the charm of Sander’s reimagination of this beloved story.